Home Page

-Book Categories: Pharaohs, Queens, Valley of the Kings, Tombs & Mummies, Pyramids, Thutmose III, Hatshepsut, Akhenaten & Nefertiti, Tutankhamen, Ramses II, Nubia, Ptolemies, Cleopatra, Ancient Egypt, Modern Egypt, Farouk, Palaces, Miscellaneous, Fiction, Fatimid Dynasty, Saladin, Ottoman Empire, Documentaries, Africa, Children's Books
+Book Categories: Pharaohs, Queens, Valley of the Kings, Tombs, Monuments & Mummies, Pyramids, Hatshepsut, Thutmose III, Amenhotep III, Akhenaten & Nefertiti, Tutankhamen, Ramses II, Ramses III, Nubia, Ptolemies, Cleopatra, General History, Ancient Egypt, Roman Empire, Byzantine Empire, Egypt in Middle Ages, Fatimid Dynasty, Saladin, Ottoman Empire, Modern Egypt, Farouk, Palaces, Miscellaneous, Fiction, Documentaries, Africa, Children's Books

 Chronicle of the Pharaohs by Peter A. Clayton.
 A reign-by-reign record of the rulers and dynasties of ancient Egypt with 350 illustrations, 130 in color.

 The Complete Royal Families of Ancient Egypt: A Genealogical Sourcebook of the Pharaohs by Aidan Dodson, Dyan Hilton.
-Unravels royal family relationships from the dawn of Egyptian history through the vast progeny of Ramesses II, and ends with the complicated interconnections of the Ptolemies and Cleopatras.
+Unravels royal family relationships from the dawn of Egyptian history to the Ptolemies and Cleopatras.

 Pharaohs by Joyce Tyldesley.
 An illustrated history of Egyptian rulers, starting around 3100 BC when the first pharaoh, Menes, unified Egypt, and ending with the conquest of Egypt in 332 BC by Alexander the Great.